Shared Reading is a weekly structure that fits within the Balanced Literacy Model.

 While revisiting a text each day for 10-15 minutes, students can practice essential reading skills and strategies, as well as, reinforce fluency, expression and word attack strategies.

-The text rotation that I have had success with is:
+Grab the text rotation that I have had success with in this FREE download.

-However, this is not set in stone.
-It’s just a guide that I use to plan my Shared Reading throughout the year.
+It’s just a guide that I used to plan my Shared Reading throughout the year.